greglook/merkle-db/bench/README.md

 - Better: unattended "build uberjar, publish, spin up cluster, run ten times, then shut down"
 - Save test results in a rich format, since different tasks have different inputs/metrics.
+- Use a terraform null-resource to run the final tunnel-setup script once the cluster is up?

 ## Load Test